kubecost/docs/predict-spec-cost-api.md

 We can see from that output that the diff (`costChange`) notices our existing `kubecost-cost-analyzer` Deployment in the `kubecost` namespace and is producing an estimated _negative_ cost difference because our request is being reduced.
-However, because historical usage is also factored in, we aren't seeing the expected drastic reduction from a `1m` and `1Mi` request.
+However, because historical usage is also factored in, we aren't seeing a drastic cost reduction that might be initially be expected from a `1m` CPU and `1Mi` memory request.